braddle/osf-resources/CDCD Githubt Actions/README.md

 ![](resources/react_app.png)

-Get this code into your new repository using the follwing command line commands
+We now want to get the application code into the new repository using the following commands;
   - `git init`
   - `git add .`
   - `git commit -m "Adding default application code to repo"`